 Perfume/Aromatic note: Base

 Is benzoin safe to use during pregnancy?
 No, according to Aromatherapy and Massage For Mother and Baby.

 Is benzoin essential oil safe for children?
 Do not use on the skin of children under age 2, according to Essential Oil Safety.

 Cautions: May irritate sensitive or allergic skin.
+Do not use the oil on damaged skin.
 May sensitize skin after prolonged use.
 This thick oil may clog some types of diffusers.